alexandergerber/courses-tsa/chapter2.md

 $$\Delta_d \Delta y _t.$$

 `@instructions`
-- Compute the first differences to eliminate the trend and assign the result to `first_diff`.
+- Compute the first differences of `con_supply2010` to eliminate the trend and assign the result to `first_diff`.
 - Apply the operator for seasonal differences to the first differences to eliminate the seasonality and save the result as `con_supply2010_random3`.
 - Plot `con_supply2010_random3`.